Link Search Menu Expand Document

 }

-See this for details.
+See Configuring Authentication in the configuration guide for details.
 Note that alternative means of providing credentials may require additional jar files.

 BigQuery does not support primary (or unique) keys.
 This can negatively impact Stardog’s ability to create optimal queries.
 Use the unique.key.sets data source option to define unique columns manually.